Research Data Management

 Structured RDM addresses questions of e.g. documentation, data formats, and quality assurance.
 In addition, the so-called FAIR principles are central to the later reusability of the data.
 Personal data require additional measures regarding data access, consent etc. Additionally, in the context of grant applications it is increasingly required to address all of these RDM questions, often in the form of a data management plan.

 Currently, plans are being made regarding which RDM service structures are to be established to address aforementioned requirements.
 These shall complement existing infrastructures for certain data types and usage.
 A central RDM service could offer consulting, qualification formats, and online information.
 Currently, such a service is not in place yet, but there is the possibility of consulting by the BIH QUEST Center, subject to availability, as well as a limited offer of seminars and online information.
-In addition, a survey on RDM needs and further RDM activities are planned within a BUA-funded project.
+In addition, the BUA-funded CARDS project develops RDM services within the Berlin University Alliance (BUA).
+This includes data management planning, electronic lab notebooks, and RDM courses.
+The Charité-led part of the project will offer data stewardship services to Clusters of Excellence based at BUA institutions.

 Services